felixjwong/superspreaders/README.md

 ```sh
 sspreader_robustness
 ```
-To model taking the maxima of samples of a Fr&eacute;chet distribution, run in MATLAB:
+To model removing the tails and taking the maxima of samples of a Fr&eacute;chet distribution, run in MATLAB:
 ```sh
 frechetmodeling
 ```